-Content intended to praise, promote or aid violent criminal organisations is not allowed on YouTube.
+Content intended to praise, promote or aid violent extremist or criminal organisations is not allowed on YouTube.
 These organisations are not allowed to use YouTube for any purpose, including recruitment.

 If you find content that violates this policy, report it.
 Instructions for reporting violations of our Community Guidelines are available here.
 If you've found a few videos or comments that you'd like to report, you can report the channel.